CliffordEdewor/Online-Voting-System/README.md

 ---

 ## 📸 Screenshots
-(Add images of login page, voting interface, and results dashboard here)
+_Screenshots for the login page, voting interface, and results dashboard will be added soon._

 ---

 ## 📚 Use Case